At G20 summit, Trump pledges $639 million in aid to four countries

 A WFP spokesman said Germany recently pledged an additional 200 million euros for food relief.

-(Additional reporting by Lesley Wroughton in Washington; editing by John Stonestreet)
+Additional reporting by Lesley Wroughton in Washington; editing by John Stonestreet